Details for Language and Literacy

 This unit is offered as a part of the following awards:

-This subject enables the pre-service teacher to develop their communication skills for academic and professional life, especially in regard to the teacher’s relationship with parents/carers and the community while understanding the principles and theories behind language and literacy development.
-The effective teaching of language, literature and literacy depends on the pre-service teacher’s theoretical understanding in preparation for the practical application in CRS203 English: Part A and CRS303 English: Part B.
+This subject enables students to develop their communication skills for academic and professional life, especially in regard to the teacher’s relationship with parents and the community while understanding the principles and theories language and literacy development.
+The pre-service teacher is prepared with the tools necessary for the more effective teaching of English (EDU513 Learning and Teaching English).
+The synergy with EDU523 Inclusive Education is also explored with a range of diagnostic tools all in the context of a biblical perspective on personal holistic development.

 This course may be offered in the following formats